-Colic and abdominal surgery in 14 months old African elephant
+Colic and abdominal surgery in 14-month-old African elephant

 Place: South Africa

 A 14-month-old African elephant presented with colic caused by colon obstipation.
 Due to the severity of the symptoms, it was decided to perform abdominal surgery.
 A second surgery was required after 3 months.

 The animal was anesthetized with etorphin, intubated in the trachea, maintained on isoflurane and positioned in dorsal recumbancy.

 A midline incision was elected to approach the intestines.
 An obstruction of the colon was found and surgically removed.